accosmin-org/libnano/docs/mlearn.md

 * [datasource_t](../include/nano/datasource.h) - in-memory collection of samples consisting of input features and optional targets.
 * [generator_t](../include/nano/generator.h) - generate features on the fly from a given dataset.
 * [dataset_t](../include/nano/dataset.h) - machine learning dataset consisting of samples and feature generators.
-* [model_t](../include/nano/model.h) - machine learning model to map the input features to the associated targets.
 * [loss_t](../include/nano/loss.h) - loss function measuring how well the model's predictions match the target.
 * [tuner_t](../include/nano/tuner.h) - strategy to optimize hyper-parameters of models.
 * [splitter_t](../include/nano/splitter.h) - strategy to split samples into training and validation (testing).

 The implementation follows an optimization approach to training machine learning models.
 As such the loss function and the optional regularization terms form a function of the model's parameters to be minimized.
-The library uses a `solver_t` instance (see the [numerical optimization module](solver.md))  to minimize such functions and to yield the optimum parameters of the machine learning model of interest.
+The library uses a `solver_t` instance (see the [nonlinear numerical optimization module](nonlinear.md))  to minimize such functions and to yield the optimum parameters of the machine learning model of interest.

 #### Dataset